 Pokémon that draw inspiration from poison-dart arrow frogs, Croagunk and Toxicroak are Poison/Fighting type.
 Meaning that it takes quad damage from psychic attacks.
 Luckily, it does learn several dark moves to make up for this weakness.
-Despite their creepy appearence and possessing a potientially fatal poison, it proves to be a very popular Pokémon among some circles.
+Despite their creepy appearance and possessing a potentially fatal poison, it proves to be a very popular Pokémon among some circles.

 - Bare-Fisted Monk: Gets the usual Fighting array of punching attacks.